In this blog we're going to be discussing some of the following:

 So make sure you prioritise sleep.
 Lots of us stay up late and get up early to maximise the time we have to be productive during the day.
 But this is most likely counterproductive.
 If you’re tired, you’ll struggle to focus.
 And if you struggle to focus, you’ll be less productive.

 Give yourself time to wind down in the evenings without work, screens, or caffeine.
 Understand your usual sleep patterns and make small changes to see what works.
 These can include going to bed an hour earlier or turning off all your devices at a certain time.
 That will help you discover what helps you sleep better.
 In other words, become your own sleep investigator, and allow curiosity to guide you towards a healthier sleep routine.

 Herbs can also play a valuable role in improving sleep.
-Try our Lavender Essential Oil or Night Time Tea (a blend of calming herbs including skullcap, passionflower and lemon balm) as simple ways to begin incorporating herbal medicine into your wind-down time.
+Try our Lavender Essential Oil or Deep Sleep Tea (a blend of calming herbs including skullcap, passionflower and lemon balm) as simple ways to begin incorporating herbal medicine into your wind-down time.

 Structure your diet and don’t skip breakfast

 Hunger and dehydration impair our focus.
 If you get up in the morning and rush out of the door without breakfast, you’ve already put yourself on the back foot.
 This is because your brain needs energy from food to function well.

 The brain is also about 85% water, so all of the processes of the brain depend on good hydration to work; including the production of neurotransmitters like norepinephrine and dopamine, which help you think clearly and make decisions.